kersorianek/mon-portfolio/_posts/2019-01-20-A-Comprehensive-Curriculum-for-Beginners-IT-Business-Analysis-Course.md

   - Introduce the concepts of risk management and contingency planning.
   - Discuss techniques for identifying, assessing, and mitigating project risks.
-  - Explain the role of IT business analysts in risk management activities.
+  - Explain the role of business analysts in risk management activities.

 - 3.5 Feasibility Studies and Cost -Benefit Analysis

   - Explain the process of conducting feasibility studies and cost -benefit analysis.
   - Provide guidance on evaluating potential solutions and making informed recommendations.
-  - Highlight the role of IT business analysts in assessing the feasibility and viability of project options.
+  - Highlight the role of business analysts in assessing the feasibility and viability of project options.

 - 3.6 Collaboration with Technical Teams

-  - Emphasize the importance of collaboration between IT business analysts and technical teams.
+  - Emphasize the importance of collaboration between business analysts and technical teams.
   - Discuss strategies for effective collaboration during solution evaluation and selection.
-  - Highlight the role of IT business analysts in presenting recommendations and business cases to technical stakeholders.
+  - Highlight the role of business analysts in presenting recommendations and business cases to technical stakeholders.

 Click on any of the links below to access the information directly: